|

 so that it can be fed through the printer easily.

-This is best done with the pincer that is usually stored in the top lid.
+This is best done with the tweezers that are usually stored inside

 |